The Late Late Toy Show: 2009 edition

 The 2009 edition was broadcast on 27 November 2009 and was Ryan Tubridy's first Toy Show.
 The presenter suggested prior to the show that there was uncertainty over whether he would wear the jumper traditionally worn each year.
 He wore a maroon jumper on the night.
 Tubridy's daughter Ella attended the show.
 The 2009 theme was The Wizard of Oz, with a yellow brick road being especially constructed for the occasion.

 The first child Tubridy interviewed was 6 year old Róisín from Wicklow.

 Elles Divas, three schoolgirls from County Offaly, performed "Don't Stop Me Now" during the first part of the show.
 At one point Tubridy was asked to attempt to moonwalk by two children, responding in a joking manner: "You didn't do this in rehearsals, lads".

 Jedward, wearing glistening bronze suits on their first appearance on Irish television, caused controversy when John swore live on air after tearing his trousers whilst performing a sequence of acrobatic movements around the set.
 He used the words, "Oh shit.
 I ripped my pants".
 Ten security guards were required to take care of the twins, who rose to fame on UK talent show The X Factor.
-Thousands of females fans surrounded RTÉ's studios to catch a glimpse of the pair who spent time in the audience live on air.
+Thousands of female fans surrounded RTÉ's studios to catch a glimpse of the pair who spent time in the audience live on air.
 Tubridy was later criticised by their manager Louis Walsh for giving them a "hard time".

 The programme attracted an average audience of 1.38 million viewers.
 The jumper worn by Tubridy on his debut as host of The Late Late Toy Show was later auctioned for victims of the 2010 Haiti earthquake on the radio programme Mooney.
 The jumper raised €1,050.

 That year's ad featured Tubridy going into a tailor store run by two children, who offered him different sweaters.
 Tubridy refused each one until they offered him a jacket which he gladly accepted unaware that the kids had plugged in a neon sign at the back.